 At each step of the way in your nonprofit marketing, reiterate how an individual can make a difference.
 Explain why it is that the government alone can’t solve this particular problem and how crucial public help would be to achieve your mission.

-Tailor all your messages to speak to the audience’s emotions – and craft it to strike a chord with them.
+Tailor all your messages to speak to the audience’s emotions – and craft them to strike a chord with them.

 There is a strong correlation between religious affiliation and charitable giving.
 People who have a strong religious affiliation tend to give more – be it to religious charities or generic ones.
 GivingUSA finds that 62% of religious households give to nonprofits of any kind, compared to only 46% of households with no religious affiliation.